CMA’s Tech History

 2005/2006

 In 2005 we began to research how to move us forward with the available technology.
 Three were candidates for Content Management Systems that were reviewed.
 Drupal, WordPress and Mambo.
 Drupal did not have components at that time that would help us with our number one issue – a meeting database.
 Though WordPress had such a component though it was rudimentary.
 At the time, Mambo looked like the likely candidate as there was a component in early development called Sobi.
 Our only issue then was that Mambo was not an open source product.
 During our development investigations, Mambo’s company chose not to further develop the Mambo software.
 They then created a open source fork for Mambo — giving Mambo to the Open Source Community.
 This new fork would quickly become Joomla!.
 Joomla! quickly became reliable.
-Our first Joomla website looked like this.
+Our early Joomla website looked like this.

 We have been asked why we decided to go with a Content Management system for CMA and not entirely code our website.
 Our website is big enough that updates needed to be done on a regular basis and by a variety of personnel.
 We needed a path to the future for our fellowship members to contribute today and tomorrow.
 Since 1999 our website has been hosted at Media Temple.
 Because of Joomla!’s continued improvements with private component development, we had the capacity to do many of the things we wanted to do in the past.
 Now, the technology has completely changed with new processes, better page load times and security since our early days.